Forecastability Analysis#

 What you’ll build

-A Forecastability Profile for the MLVS-PT net-load signal - a concise set of metrics (entropy, seasonality, stationarity, feature correlation) that tells you how predictable the series is and directly maps to every parameter in DataPipelineConfig.
+A Forecastability Profile for the MLVS-PT net-load signal - a concise set of metrics (entropy, seasonality, stationarity, feature correlation, lag safety) that tells you how predictable the series is and directly maps to every parameter in DataPipelineConfig.

 Prerequisites